Susser47/fun-discord-Bot/README.md

 1. /password: generates a password and sends it in the current channel
 2. /flip: this flips a coin and sends the result in the current channel
 3. /rps: this makes you play a game of rock paper scissors with the bot
-4. /botinfo: sends info about the bot
+4. /help: sends info about the bot
+5. /source: get the source code for the bot
 # how can developers setup this bot
 develpers, to set up this bot you first clone the repository doing
 > git clone https://github.com/Susser47/Discord-Bot/